In Emmaus, solidarity means working to help someone less fortunate than yourself.

 We are always looking for volunteers to join us on our weekly soup run.
 Get in touch if interested.

-Will, who has been receiving support from Emmaus Gloucestershire for over two years helps every week on the soup run.
+Will, who received support from Emmaus Gloucestershire for over two years helped every week on the soup run.

 “My life before Emmaus was pretty miserable.
 I got addicted to drugs and that was my focus.
 I’d spend all the money I earned and sell any possessions that I had to buy drugs.
 Everything I did was to fuel my drug addiction.”